MinaProtocol/mina/src/app/test_executive/README.md

 format is: `it-{username}-{gitHash}-{testname}`

-ex: `it-adalo-3a9f8ce-block-prod`; user is adalovelace, git commit 3a9f8ce, running block production test
+ex: `it-adalo-3a9f8ce-payments`; user is adalovelace, git commit 3a9f8ce, running payments integration test

 GCP namespaces are limited to 53 characters.
 This format uses up a fixed minimum of 22 characters, the integration tests will need a further number of those characters when constructing release names, and the longest release name for any resource happens to be "-block-producers" which is another 16 characters.
 As such the name of an integration test including dashes cannot exceed 15 characters